 1. Track What You Eat

 Get into the habit of recording the food you eat and how many calories you consumed after each meal and snack.
 Start consuming the right amount of calories for your height and weight to lose weight.
-If you're not sure how many calories you should be eating each day, try a tracking app like LIVESTRONG.COM's MyPlate, which helps you determine your caloric requirements for the day, given how much weight you want to lose.
+If you're not sure how many calories you should be eating each day, try a tracking app, which can help you determine your caloric requirements for the day, given how much weight you want to lose.
 Then you can also input everything you eat each day to find out if you're eating too much or not enough.

 2. Fill Up on Whole Foods

 If you want to lose weight, you need to be committed to cleaning up what you eat.
 Fill your plate with foods that are nutritious and will keep you satisfied.
 Pass on white breads, pastas, processed foods and refined sugars.
 Instead, choose brown rice and whole wheat pastas and breads.
 Eat fresh fruits and vegetables at each meal and snack, and make sure you're getting enough lean, healthy protein like chicken, fish and beans.

 Before you dig into a big bowl of pasta or nosh on that big, juicy steak, have a small salad with a variety of colorful vegetables.
 Or if you're not feeling the salad, try a light, broth-based soup, like a vegetable and lentil soup.
 That way, you'll eat less of your entree, because you're already partly full on healthy foods.

 4. Take Time to Eat

 No matter how busy or hungry you are, don't rush through your meals.
 Instead, take time to enjoy your food, chewing each bite throughly.
 And once you've finished with your first helping, skip seconds unless it's been at least 20 minutes and you're still really hungry.
 It takes about 20 minutes for you to feel full after you eat, so enjoy your food and wait to get more.